pmangione/Tech-Academy-Projects/LiveProject/README.md

 <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/AddCalulatedPropertyToJobApplicationClass.cs">CODE SNIPPET OF CALCULATED PROPERTY</a>
 <BR>
 <BR>
-Because these three classes used the same logic to for the calculated property, I created a helper method to perform the date calculation.
+Because these three above mentioned classes used the same logic to for the calculated property, I created a helper method to perform the date calculation.
 <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/HelperMethodCalculateIfObjectInstantiatedWithinPastWeek.cs">CODE SNIPPET OF HELPER METHOD</a>
 <BR>
 <BR>